dog scratching an itch

 • Scratching

-Fleas aren’t the only reason our dogs and cats scratch themselves, but they are a common cause.
-Fleas can cause skin irritation, making our pets uncomfortable and itchy.
-The reaction will be even worse if the poor pet has flea allergy dermatitis – an allergy to flea bites.
+Fleas aren’t the only reason dogs scratch themselves, but they are a common cause.
+Fleas can cause skin irritation, making our dogs uncomfortable and itchy.
+The reaction will be even worse if the poor pet has flea allergy dermatitis.

 • Bald or sore patches

-Excessive grooming and scratching can damage our pets’ skin and fur.
+Excessive grooming and scratching can damage a dog’s skin and fur.
 There could be red and irritated skin around their ears, short bristly patches of fur where part of the hair has been broken off, or even hair loss.

 • Flea bites on human family members

 Sometimes we only notice a flea infestation once we’ve been bitten ourselves.
-Flea bites can cause itchy red bumps on the skin, usually around our ankles or legs (if we’ve got a cuddly pet).
+Flea bites can cause itchy red bumps on the skin, usually around the ankles or even on the legs if you’ve got dog that likes to sit close to you.

 Did you spot signs of fleas?